zamrokk/marketpulse/docs/src/deploy.md

    1. Set up an Etherlink Testnet account with some native tokens to deploy the contract.
 Follow this [guide](https://docs.etherlink.com/get-started/using-your-wallet) to create an account using a wallet.
 Then use the [faucet](https://docs.etherlink.com/get-started/getting-testnet-tokens) to get some XTZ tokens on Etherlink Testnet.

-   1. Export your account private key from your wallet app.
+   1. Export your account private key from your wallet application.

    1. Set the private key as the value of the `DEPLOYER_PRIVATE_KEY` environment variable by running this command: